 Skiplagged is a powerful flight search engine that specializes in unearthing hidden city fares.
-Booking a hidden city fare, also called point-beyond ticketing, is when you buy a ticket to a point beyond where you actually want to go.
+Booking a hidden city fare, also called point-beyond ticketing or skiplagging, is when you buy a ticket to a point beyond where you actually want to go.
 Your ticket lists one destination but the city you actually want to visit is the layover city on the way.
 You book a flight from A to C with a layover in B, with the intention of staying in city B.

 Skiplagged surfaces these hidden city options in addition to standard itineraries, so you may be able to find cheaper fare than searching only on sites like Google Flights and Kayak.